-Wildlife is abundant, making sightings of bald eagles, osprey and blue herons regular occurrences.
+No matter the river, wildlife is abundant making sightings of bald eagles, osprey and blue herons regular occurrences.
 With many experienced, well-trained and skilled river guides, there's a trip to suit everyone's needs.
 Full-day, half-day and multi-day trips that include lodging and meals are just some of the many options.

 The Rogue River offers class II to IV rapids and deep canyons cut through thick forests.
-Rogue River rafting is easily accessible from a broad range of locations, this is the classic river experience.
-The rapids on the Rogue River are not difficult for modern rafts, so people looking for a mellow river trip with the occasional rapid will be very happy.
+Rogue River rafting is easily accessible from a broad range of locations; this is the classic river experience.
+The rapids on the Rogue River are not difficult when supervised by professional guides, so people looking for a mellow river trip with the occasional rapid will be very happy.

 Those looking for some excitement can take down an inflatable kayak or "duckie" and navigate the river with their own skill.